 As cholesterol is derived from two sources, there are two basic approaches to lowering total cholesterol: limiting the amount the body manufactures, and interrupting the recycling of used cholesterol.
 The best results are obtained when these two approaches are combined.

-Examples of statins include pravastatin, simvastatin, atorvastatin and rosuvastatin.
+Examples of statins include pravastatin, lovastatin, simvastatin, atorvastatin and rosuvastatin.

-This group of drugs act mainly to lower triglycerides and may help to raise HDL.
+This group of drugs acts mainly to lower triglycerides and may help to raise HDL.
 They act on several genes to alter the metabolism of lipids in many tissues.
-This includes lowering the export of triglyceride from the liver and raising the production of HDL.
+This includes lowering the export of triglyceride from the liver, burning more of the fatty acids in the liver and raising the production of HDL.

 Examples of fibrates are bezafibrate, gemfibrozil and fenofibrate.

 This is one of the B group of vitamins.
 It can help normalise cholesterol levels when given in very large doses.
-Its use, however, is often limited by its unpleasant side effects, such as severe flushing.
-Some more recent products claim to be flush-free and although there is anecdotal experience that this is the case, it has not yet been validated in published studies.
+Its use, however, is often limited by its unpleasant side effects, such as severe flushing and skin rashes; it can also bring on gout.
+Some more recent products claim to be flush-free but may not lower cholesterol effectively.

 Nicotinamide is a different chemical form of nicotinic acid but is ineffective.

-The best known of these is cholestyramine.
+The best known of these is cholestyramine but it is no longer available in South Africa.
 It binds to bile acids in the gut and so prevents reabsorption.
 As a result, the liver is stimulated into producing new bile.
-Because cholesterol is used in the production of bile, the total amount in circulation is gradually reduced.
+Because cholesterol is used in the production of bile, the total amount of cholesterol in the circulation is gradually reduced.

-Side effects are common and include abdominal discomfort and possible vitamin deficiencies, as it interferes with the absorption of fat-soluble vitamins.
+Side effects are common and include abdominal discomfort, constipation and possible vitamin deficiencies.

-This drug prevents the reabsorption of cholesterol by the small intestine and so the cholesterol recycling process.
-As a result there’s an increased clearance of cholesterol from the blood and a decrease in total cholesterol, LDL-cholesterol, ApoB (a low-density lipoprotein) and triglycerides.
+This drug prevents the absorption of cholesterol by the small intestine and so the cholesterol recycling process is disrupted.
+As a result there’s an increased clearance of cholesterol from the blood into the liver and a decrease in total cholesterol, LDL-cholesterol.

 Side effects are uncommon and most patients tolerate the drug well.